 Another simple way in which a student can be rewarded is during a Learning/BfL Walk.
-If the student is nominated by their class teacher whilst these walks are taking place, then they will automatically be entered into a weekly SLT raffle which will be drawn every Monday.
+If the student is nominated by their class teacher whilst these walks are taking place, then they will automatically be entered into a termly SLT raffle which will be drawn on the first week of every new term.